vogelta/COOL/COOL.md

 The widely-used softmax output layer for neural network classifiers is composed of a fully-connected layer with one output for each potential label, followed by the [softmax function](https://en.wikipedia.org/wiki/Softmax_function).
 The properties that make this layer a default choice include that it has a simple derivative and that it produces nonnegative scores that sum to one - a probability distribution over the mutually-exclusive output labels - meaning that the network can be trained by minimizing the [cross-entropy loss](https://en.wikipedia.org/wiki/Cross_entropy).
 The Competitive Overcomplete Output Layer introduced in [Kardan and Stanley](https://arxiv.org/abs/1609.02226), also has those appealing properties - except that its scores have a sum less-than-or-equal-to one, meaning they technically don't define a probability distribution.
 This doesn't prevent the use of the cross-entropy loss<a href="#note1" id="note1ref"><sup>1</sup></a>, however, so a network using a softmax output layer can still work when using the COOL instead.
 But why would the COOL be used instead, when it requires extra parameters and extra computation<a href="#note2" id="note2ref"><sup>2</sup></a>?
 Despite those extra parameters, the COOL actually acts as a [regularizer](https://en.wikipedia.org/wiki/Regularization_(mathematics)) - and moreover, one with an interesting action which (when using rectifier nonlinearities) can be used to define a final model that is not only more accurate, but also smaller than the equivalent softmax network.

-The idea behind the COOL is that instead of there being just one unit for each label in the network's final fully-connected layer, each label can have multiple units corresponding to it - hence, 'Overcomplete' (how many of these units there are for some label is termed its 'Degree-Of-Overcompleteness').
+The idea behind the COOL is that, instead of there being just one unit for each label in the network's final fully-connected layer, each label can have multiple units corresponding to it - hence, 'Overcomplete' (how many of these units there are for some label is termed its 'Degree-Of-Overcompleteness').
 The softmax function is then applied across all of these units ('Competitive'), just as it is in the standard layer.
 The resulting scores representing each label are then combined into a single value by taking their geometric mean, or alternatively, their minimum<a href="#note3" id="note3ref"><sup>3</sup></a>.
 Finally, each of these means is multiplied by the corresponding degree-of-overcompleteness, to compensate for its share of the post-softmax distribution having been spread across that many units.

 ---
 ![The COOL](https://github.com/vogelta/vogelta.github.io/raw/master/assets/COOL_Figure.png)